What Fractional Executives Actually Earn: Rates by Role (2026)

 Fractional Executive Rates in the United States

-The US fractional market is the most mature globally.
-According to Vendux, 25% of US businesses already use fractional hiring, with that figure projected to reach 35% by 2026.
+The US fractional market is the most mature globally, holding roughly 43.7% of global market value at $4.1 billion in 2025 (market research, 2025).
+Gartner projects that by 2027, more than 30% of midsize enterprises will have at least one fractional executive on retainer.
 Rates reflect both the depth of available talent and the higher cost of full-time employment in the US market.
 See the US cost page for a fuller breakdown.

 Role-by-role benchmarks (USD per month)